Battle of Avay: Background

-The battle was fought during a period of the war where the Allied forces fought and won a number of battles while marching south in an attempt at taking Pikysyry from the rear.
+The battle was fought during a period of the war in which the Allied forces fought and won a number of battles while marching south in an attempt at taking Pikysyry from the rear.
 In March 1868, most of the Paraguayan forces abandoned the Fortress of Humaitá, under Francisco Solano López's command, in order to set up a defence line in the margins of the Tebicuary river.
 The fortress was left under command of Paraguayan colonel Francisco Martínez.

-While the 2nd Corps of the Imperial Brazilian Army began surrounding Humaitá, the 1st and 3rd Corps, alongside a Uruguayan division, followed the command of the Marquis of Caxias, and began chasing the Paraguayan Army.
+While the 2nd Corps of the Imperial Brazilian Army began surrounding Humaitá, the 1st and 3rd Corps, alongside a Uruguayan division, followed the command of the Marquis of Caxias and began chasing the Paraguayan Army.
 López, however, left his new position near the Tebicuary as well, in order to defend the Pikysyry lines, 130 km to the south of the capital, Asunción, and 200 km to the north of Humaitá.
 The Allied march was slowed, giving López enough time to reinforce the Pikysyry lines.

 The week prior to the battle of Avay, the Paraguayan vanguard, under the command of general Bernardino Caballero, clashed with the Brazilian Army in the battle of Ytororó.
 After the fight, Paraguayan forces retreated towards Villeta, crossing the Ypané river and camping in a fortified spot, where their troops could gather their strength in relative safety and prepare for a new battle.